Skip to main content

 Language

-With GNOME, open the Overlay using the Super button on your keyboard or by clicking the applications icon in the dock and then find and click on "Region and Language".
+With GNOME, open the Overlay using the Super button on your keyboard and search for "Region & Language"

 You will now be shown the following window.
 This window allows you to change your language, formatting for dates and times and the language of your keyboard.